Shabby chic wedding venues, where elegance meets rustic, will make your day picture perfect.

 Photo by Stephanie Keeler Photography

 La Venture Grove is a citrus grove and historical home nestled in the heart of Switzerland, Florida.
 "What is this Switzerland, Florida," you say?
 It's a gorgeous area of St. Johns County that's next to the river of the same name.
 This six-acre property, 45 minutes northwest of historic downtown St. Augustine, sits on the east side of the river, offering breathtaking waterfront sunsets among the 500-year-old oak trees, all dressed in Spanish moss, scattered throughout the property.

 Built in 1880, the home still has the original siding, flooring, windows, and doors and features a luxurious bridal suite and an old smoke-room-style groom suite.
 Adjacent to the house is a brand new 2,000-square-foot barn-style pavilion.
 Amenities include farm-style tables, whiskey barrel cocktail tables, and a handmade arbor.

 How can you go wrong telling folks you're getting married in Old World Switzerland (Florida) at sunset along the river?
 Imagine the postcards you'll send!

-Bridal couples who desire something a bit different for their destination wedding will find the perfect location for a barn wedding in America’s Oldest City.
-Places in town or in the surrounding countryside offer the Old-World rustic charm of a barn wedding combined with all the expected amenities for the bridal party and their guests.
+Couples who desire something a bit different for their destination wedding will find the perfect location for a barn wedding in America's Oldest City.
+Places in town, or in the surrounding countryside, offer the old-world rustic charm of a barn wedding combined with all the expected amenities for the bridal party and their guests.
 From historic properties to fields of sunflowers to working farms, each location provides a unique, slightly casual rustic setting — and yes, some even have horses.